travigd/documentation/dotnet-api/3.0.1/connecting-to-a-server.md

 ### Handling Failures

-There following methods on the `ConnectionSettingsBuilder` allow you to modify the way in which the connection handles operation failures and connection issues.
+The following methods on the `ConnectionSettingsBuilder` allow you to modify the way in which the connection handles operation failures and connection issues.

 #### Reconnections